-(1) the nature of its commitment to the Financial Reporting Council’s (“FRC”) Stewardship Code; or
+(1) the nature of its commitment to the Financial Reporting Council’s (“FRC”) Stewardship Code (the “Code”); or

 (2) where it does not commit to the Stewardship Code, its alternative investment strategy.

-The FRC code guidance expects application on a “comply or explain” basis, and is not a rigid set of rules.
+The Code defines stewardship as the responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.
 Where a principle is not being complied with, a meaningful explanation should be delivered enabling the reader to understand the firm’s approach to stewardship.
-Firms may determine that some, but not all, of the provisions of the Stewardship Code are disproportionate in its case and set out as part of its disclosure why this is the case.
+Firms may determine that some, but not all, of the provisions of the Code are disproportionate in its case and set out as part of its disclosure why this is the case.

 Statement of Commitment to the UK Stewardship Code